Developmental/Behavioral Pediatric Medicine

 COURSE PREREQUISITES: Fourth Year Medical Student

 COURSE GOALS: This clinical course will be based on basic respiratory physiology and will include a variety of clinical pulmonology experiences such as infectious disease of the lungs, hypersensitivity lung disease, cystic fibrosis, asthma, pulmonary reactions to chemical injury and trauma, radiologic evaluation of lung disease, pulmonary pathology, flexible bronchoscopy, pulmonary function testing, exercise physiology, sleep disordered breathing, apnea of prematurity/infancy, congenital disorders of the respiratory tract, home ventilation and chronic lung disease of infancy.
 Patient care and consultation experience will be gained on the inpatient services, intensive care units and in the pediatric pulmonology clinic.
-In addition, the student will spend time in the pediatric pulmonary function and sleep laboatories.
+In addition, the student will spend time in the pediatric pulmonary function and sleep laboratories.

 At the completion of the course, the student will be able to:

-- Describe normal patterns of breathing in infants and children
+Describe normal patterns of breathing in infants and children

-- Demonstrate proficiency in the examination of the respiratory system
+Demonstrate proficiency in the examination of the respiratory system

-- Diagnose and treat asthma according to national guidelines
+Diagnose and treat asthma according to national guidelines

-- Demonstrate proficiency in the management of children with cystic fibrosis
+Demonstrate proficiency in the management of children with cystic fibrosis

-- Describe strategies for managing the complexities of the treatment of BPD
+Describe strategies for managing the complexities of the treatment of BPD

-- Interpret basic pulmonary function testing in children.
+Interpret basic pulmonary function testing in children.
 7) Basic evaluation of a patient with sleep problems and when to order a sleep study

 METHODS OF EVALUATION: Clinical work